Sadet-Cloud/documentation/content/developer/tutorials/server_framework_101/03_build_user_interface.rst

       - Use the `static/description/icon.png` file as `web_icon`, in the format `<module>,<icon_file_path>`.

    #.
-Nest a new "Properties" menu item under the root menu item.
+Nest new "Properties" and "Settings" menu items under the root menu item.
+As we have not yet

-      - As we have not yet created an action to browse properties, reference the action to browse modules for now.
-Its XML ID is `base.open_module_tree`.
+      created an action to browse properties or open settings, reference the following existing actions instead:

+      - `base.open_module_tree` that opens the list of modules.
+      - `base.action_client_base_menu` that opens the general settings.

    #.
 Reload the server to apply the changes.